Contents

 What is SSO and why is it worth using?

-Single Sign-On is a feature that allows your employees to authenticate their identity once within a given system instead of doing it every time they access a different company application.
+Single Sign-On (SSO) is a feature that allows your employees to authenticate their identity once within a given system instead of doing it every time they access a different company application.
 It also lets you simplify your apps – there’s no need to create a login page and authentication mechanism for every app, and you don’t need to deal with user storage.
+With SSO, users authenticate themselves through a centralized identity provider (IdP) to access multiple applications seamlessly, enhancing both user convenience and security.

 In this article, we’ll show you how to enable SSO in your apps using Keycloak – one of the most well-known and secure authorization services which we’ve used in several projects developed for our clients.